 The rapid advancement of high-throughput technologies such as DNA microarrays and mass spectrometry for measuring biological systems and their application as part of translational medicine has generated a significant demand for investigators doing cutting-edge research in quantitative disciplines such as bioinformatics, biostatistics and epidemiology.
 Those with the greatest impact are cross-trained in multiple disciplines giving them the ability to synthesize and integrate several disciplines to provide a truly interdisciplinary approach to solving complex biomedical problems.

 The goal of the Graduate Program in Quantitative Biomedical Sciences (QBS) is to prepare PhD students for careers at the intersection of biomedical research and quantitative sciences such as bioinformatics, biostatistics and epidemiology.

 The requirements for the PhD degree in Quantitative Biomedical Sciences are as follows:

-- Satisfactory completion of a one-quarter course in Integrative Biomedical Sciences, two quarters of bioinformatics (Foundations to Bioinformatics I and II), two quarters of biostatistics (Foundations of Biostatistics I and II), two quarters of epidemiology (Foundations of Epidemiology I and II), and a course in biology if not having taken a graduate level biology course prior to matriculation.
+- Satisfactory completion of a one-quarter course in Integrative Biomedical Sciences, one quarter of bioinformatics (Foundations to Bioinformatics I); one quarter of either of the following Foundations of Bioinformatics II (QBS 175), Applied Machine Learning (QBS 108), Advanced Methods in Health Services Research (QBS 139), or Decision and Cost Effective Analysis (QBS 140); two quarters of biostatistics (Foundations of Biostatistics I and II), two quarters of epidemiology (Foundations of Epidemiology I and II), and a course in biology if not having taken a graduate level biology course prior to matriculation.